 Here are a few examples of treatment options that a psychiatrist will offer to your teen, and other options that are available:

 - Cognitive and Dialectical Behavioral Therapies: This is where your child will learn healthy ways of coping with stress and their depression and/or anxiety.
-Your teen can also understand their mental health diagnosis more clearly and be able to identify harmful thoughts that can cause addiction.
+Your teen can also understand their mental health diagnosis more clearly and identify harmful thoughts that can cause addiction.

 - Medication: Depending on your child’s mental health diagnosis, they may prescribe them a medication for their depression, anxiety, etc. Taking medication has allowed others who suffer from these mental illnesses an easier time navigating their daily lives.

 - Family Therapy: When a loved one goes through something as serious as substance abuse, it can disrupt family relations.
-Family therapy is a great option to help parents understand their child’s diagnosis, and they can learn how to communicate and help their child after treatment is finished.
+Family therapy is an excellent option to help parents understand their child’s diagnosis, and they can learn how to communicate and help their child after treatment is finished.

-- Group Therapy: Having your child talk to other teens who are in a similar situation can help them feel less isolated and alone.
-Although the thought of sharing your personal story of addiction and mental illness may seem intimidating to your teen, it could also provide them with more support.
+- Group Therapy: Having your children talk to other teens who are in a similar situation can help them feel less isolated and alone.
+Although the thought of sharing your personal story of addiction and mental illness may appear intimidating to your teens, it could also provide them with more support.

-These options are available to your child in the form of both in-patient and out-patient rehab.
-The main difference between these options is that in-patient rehab allows your child to reside in a rehab facility for 30 days, 24 hours a day and is more intense treatment, while an out-patient rehab allows your child to stay at home and attend treatment sessions a few hours a week.
+These options are available to your child in both in-patient and out-patient rehab.
+The main difference between these options is in-patient rehab allows your child to reside in a rehab facility for 30 days, 24 hours a day and is more intense treatment, while an out-patient rehab allows your child to stay at home and attend treatment sessions a few hours a week.

 Out-patient rehab, like that offered here at Bricolage, tends to be a more popular option for adolescents as they’re able to receive treatment and still attend school, work at their job, or other duties they have.
 But at the end of the day, every case is different and this decision is up to you and your family.